 The 2021 draft Scottsdale Americans with Disability Act (ADA) Self-Evaluation and Transition Plan Update prioritizes areas for improvements for pedestrians along streets and transit routes (shown in Figure P-4).
-Additional ADA improvements will continue to be included on streetscape, pavement maintenance, and developer-driven projects.
+Additional ADA improvements will continue to be installed with new streetscape, pavement maintenance, and developer-driven projects.

-Figure P-4 Priority Areas
+Figure P-4: Priority Areas